Brittany Spaniel: Health

-A 2015 French study found an average life expectancy of 12.6 years.
-A 2024 UK study found an average life expectancy of 11.1 years for the breed compared to an average of 12.7 for purebreeds and 12 for crossbreeds.
+A 2015 French study found an median longevity of 12.6 years.
+A 2024 UK study found a median longevity of 11.1 years for the breed, lower than the average of 12.5 for all dogs.

-A North American study looking at over a million dogs found the Brittany to be predisposed to hip dysplasia with 4.22% of Brittanys having hip dysplasia compared to 3.52% overall.
-Another North American study looking at over 250,000 elbow records found the Brittany to have the 14th lowest rate of elbow dysplasia out of 60 breeds with 1.7% of Brittanys having elbow dysplasia.
+A North American study looking at over a million dogs found the dogs to be predisposed to hip dysplasia with an incidence of 4.22% compared to 3.52% overall.
+Another North American study looking at over 250,000 elbow records found the Brittany to have the fourteenth-lowest rate of elbow dysplasia of 60 breeds, with an incidence of 1.7%.

-A North American study found the Brittany to have a higher incidence of glaucoma than other dogs with 0.95% of Brittanys having glaucoma compared to 0.89% overall.
+A North American study found it to have a higher-than-average incidence of glaucoma, at 0.95% compared to 0.89% overall.